Typeir/Ikusiuus/content/Items/Alfanjon of the Crescent Moon.md

 ## Weapon Mastery

-- **Slow**: On hit, the target’s movement speed is reduced by 10 feet until the end of its next turn.
+- **Slow** _(Only available if the wielder has mastery with Longswords)_: On hit, the target’s movement speed is reduced by 10 feet until the end of its next turn.

 - **Mooncleave** _(1/Short rest, or 3/Short rest if the wielder has mastery with Longswords)_:
   As an action, sweep the blade in a great lunar arc: